curio-heart/obsidian-wyrd/README.md

 > Note: Eventually, I plan to have an additional `publish.css` file in this repository to cut out the second step for you.

 ## Roadmap

+Right now, the roadmap doesn't reflect any particular priority of items.
+Please don't take their current placement as reflective of their importance.

 ### Note Content